 Finding a cure for childhood brain tumours

-We are leading the way to increase national investment in research to find new treatments for childhood brain tumours in order to improve outcomes and, ultimately, find a cure.
+We are leading the way to increase national investment in research to find new treatments for childhood brain tumours to improve outcomes and, ultimately, find a cure.
 Will you help us this September for Childhood Cancer Awareness Month?

 Your donation today will help fund the fight, supporting research to help us find kinder treatments and cures for children with brain tumours.
 Keep reading to find out more about the work your money will support.